RaghavAbboy/Fit-Chef/README.md

 The deploy script will trigger a build on AWS Amplify for the main branch.
 You can monitor the build status in the AWS Amplify Console.

 **Note:** Auto-build is disabled to give you control over when to deploy changes.
 Each deployment will build and deploy the latest commit from the specified branch.

+**Troubleshooting Deployments:**
+- If you get permissions errors, verify your AWS credentials with `aws configure list`
+- If you get "command not found: aws", reinstall the AWS CLI
+- If the deployment fails, check the build logs in the AWS Amplify Console
+- Ensure your IAM user has the "AdministratorAccess-Amplify" policy attached